Cybersecurity Trends and Insights

 Highlight Compliance Risks in the Absence of IT Security

 In an era where compliance is paramount, the stakes for organizations that overlook IT security are alarmingly high.
-Neglecting robust cybersecurity measures can lead to violations of critical regulations like HIPAA, PCI-DSS, and GDPR, resulting in severe financial penalties and legal repercussions.
-Did you know that under GDPR, non-compliance can incur fines up to €20 million or 4% of a company's global turnover, whichever is greater?
+Neglecting robust cybersecurity measures can lead to violations of critical regulations like HIPAA, PCI DSS, and GDPR, resulting in severe financial and legal repercussions.
+Did you know that under GDPR, fines can reach up to €20 million or 4% of annual global turnover, whichever is greater?
 Recent cases underscore this threat:

 2. Amazon was hit with a €746 million fine in 2021 for inadequate approval in data processing.